 CONATEL (Comisión Nacional de Telecomunicaciones) is the telecommunications regulating agency in Honduras.
-Wireless products and equipment that connects to the PSTN, along with other RF equipment, require approval and certification in Honduras.
+Wireless products and equipment that connects to the PSTN, along with other RF equipment, require type approval and certification in Honduras.

 No testing is required at this time, and we may use existing international test reports for the homologation process to obtain the CONATEL approval.
 Technical documents will be reviewed and validated in the approval process.

 Honduras has restrictions in the frequency band between 960 MHz and 1215 MHz.
 LARCG will help determine if these restrictions apply to your equipment.